nobody-famous/alive-lsp/README-dev.md

 into the Alive repository.

 * [Create a fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
-  of the Alive code into your own `github` account.
+  of the Alive=lsp code into your own `github` account.
 * [Clone your fork](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
   onto your development machine.